unicef/publicgoods-toolkit/community.md

   itself to having individual components run as quite different projects.
-It's also a good example of a thoughtfully phased approach to DPG development that's taken advantage of the existing global open source ecosystem.
+It's also a good example of a thoughtfully phased approach to DPG development that's taken advantage of the existing global open-source ecosystem.

   Apache Fineract's back-end core banking functionality and open APIs were originally developed by the non-profit [Mifos](https://mifos.org) (Micro Finance Open Source) Initiative to encourage the growth of microfinance institutions.
-  Once Fineract's open source core platform was stable, Mifos transferred the code to the Apache Software Foundation, a non-profit organization that hosts and fosters open source products (as noted above, the Apache HTTP server is probably its most well known product).
+  Once Fineract's open-source core platform was stable, Mifos transferred the code to the Apache Software Foundation, a non-profit organization that hosts and fosters open-source products (as noted above, the Apache HTTP server is probably its most well known product).
 This cooperative division of labor let Apache Fineract develop on its own path - hosted by Apache, which has a track record of sustainable community